Matt Damon is in space again…

 Under discussion today is the latest “Matt Damon in Space” film The Martian (2015).
 After more recent films such as Interstellar (2014) and Elysium (2013), Damon is in space once again.
 Directed by Ridley Scott, this sci-fi film also stars

-Matthew McConaughey’s daughter from Interstellar, Jessica Chastain alongside Jeff Daniels, Kristen Wiig and Sean Bean.
+Matthew McConaughey’s (grown up) daughter from Interstellar, Jessica Chastain alongside Jeff Daniels, Kristen Wiig and Sean Bean.

 Sean Bean has a current habit of turning up in Hollywood blockbusters such as the Lord of the Rings’ first film aka Fellowship of the Ring, (2001), Jupiter Ascending (2015) and Edge of Tomorrow (2014).
 It is quite reassuring to hear his gruff Yorkshire accent helping the Americans in their hour of need once again.

 Anyway I digress, Matt Damon stars as Mark Watney.
 An astronaut on a six manned exploration trip to Mars is left behind after a storm by his colleagues after his presumed death.
 Damon is in space again.
 Alone again.
 Needing to be rescued again.
 At this rate, Matt Damon’s rescue films could be easily made into a series of The Perils of Penelope Pitstop cartoons!

 As my Darlin’ Husband pointed out this is the third film – that we know of being non-die hard Matt Damon fans – Damon has needed to be rescued by the Americans.
 Initially, he was saved by Tom Hanks in Saving Private Ryan (1998) then ironically in Interstellar where he was rescued by Matthew McConaughey.
 But you could also count him saving his zoo…

 This was in We Bought a Zoo (2011) – where he is saved by another colleague, with Avengers‘ Black Widow – masquerading as a girl next door but still looking very much like Scarlett Johansson – that makes four.
 Damon should be incarcerated for his own and others safety.

 Watney then demonstrates his handy skills in botany and mathematics to work out how to stay alive and send a message back home to get rescued.
 This leads to much nail-biting tension back home on earth and lots of science stuff for the geeks (some of which was mansplained by my Darlin’ Husband) until the inevitable conclusion.